kblomdahl/dream-go/README.md

 $ tensorboard --logdir logs/
 ```

-When you done training your network you need to transcode the weights from Tensorflow protobufs into a format that can be read by Dream Go, this can be accomplished using the `--dump` command of the bootstrap script:
+When you are done training your network you need to transcode the weights from Tensorflow protobufs into a format that can be read by Dream Go, this can be accomplished using the `--dump` command of the bootstrap script:

 ```
 $ python tools/bootstrap.py --dump > models/dream-go.json